Cossack9989/PwnerWinner/hook/BabyHook/record.md

+# BabyHook
-# BabyHook\n- put hook.exe and baby_hook.dll into the same dir\n- run hook.exe and you can see notepad being hooked
+- put hook.exe and baby_hook.dll into the same dir
+- run hook.exe and you can see notepad being hooked